-At the heart of Swiss Life's mission as an asset manager for its proprietary insurance companies and for third-party clients - such as pension funds, other insurers and private investors via collective investments - are the long-term protection of customer funds and the optimal allocation of risk capital.
+Swiss Life is an asset manager for its proprietary insurance companies and for third-party clients, such as pension funds, other insurers and private investors.
+The long-term protection of customer funds and the optimal allocation of risk capital are the main objectives.
 Invested assets must be secure, profitable and liquid in their entirety.
-Due to the long-term nature of its liabilities, Swiss Life invests predominantly in fixed-income securities, such as government and corporate bonds, real estate and equity and infrastructure investments.
+Due to the long-term nature of its liabilities, Swiss Life invests predominantly in fixed-income securities such as government and corporate bonds as well as in real estate, equities and infrastructure.
 Its investment decisions have always been informed by a long-term assessment of risks and returns.